frank-lesser/Godot3-Win64-LSW-Build/Readme.md

 # Godot 3.1-dev-Win64-LSW-Build
 Modularized Win x64 build of Godot 3.1-dev - without SCons

-The new Godot 3.1-dev LSW build will be in synch with 3.1 - dev.
+The new [Godot 3.1-dev LSW build](https://github.com/frank-lesser/Godot3-Win64-LSW-Build/blob/master/Godot3.1dev-dllbuild-lsw-Win64.7z) will be in synch with 3.1 - dev.
+Here is a [detailed explanation](https://github.com/frank-lesser/Godot3-Win64-LSW-Build/blob/master/GD-LSW-CPP-Native.md) about the build.

 It is build from a **MSVC 2017** solution with over 220 sub-projects.
-The main intention is to allow a faster engine-development & produce an Godot executable which is small and startup fast and can be easily updated by replacing small DLL's.
+The main intention is to allow a faster engine-development & produce an Godot executable which is small and startup fast and can be easily updated & extended by replacing or adding small DLL's.

 The modularized build has many advantages.
-The Godot-engine must not to be rebuild if new modules are added.
-New libraries can be used by "preloading them in the **[singletons]** section of the ***project.godot*** file, or dynamically by adding a preload statement at the beginning of the GDScript using the GDNative class like in **lobby.gd** of
+The Godot-engine must not be rebuild if new modules are added.
+New libraries can be used by preloading them in the **[singletons]** section of the ***project.godot*** file, or dynamically by adding a preload statement at the beginning of the GDScript using the GDNative class like in **lobby.gd** of

 ***[GD-Projects/networking/multiplayer_pong]***